s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 \label{sec:nodeDiscAndHarness}

-In cloud services it is more common that the architecture of the running network changes than in ordinary computing clusters where the participating nodes are usually known at startup.
+In cloud services, changes of the architecture in the running network are more common than in ordinary computing clusters where the participating nodes are usually known at startup.
 In the SimpleLocalNet^[See \url{http://hackage.haskell.org/package/distributed-process-simplelocalnet}.]
-Cloud Haskell backend we are using for this experiment, this is reflected in the fact that there already exists a pre-implemented master-slave structure.
+Cloud Haskell variant we are using for this experiment, this is reflected in the fact that there already exists a pre-implemented master-slave structure.
 The master node -- the node that starts the computation is considered the master node here -- has to keep track of all the available slave nodes.
 The slave